RedTachyon/Sklearn-modelling/README.md

 # yazabi-sklearn-project

-This repo contains two modules detailed in the assignment: data\_preprocessing.py and train\_and\_test.py
+This repo contains two modules detailed in the assignment: data\_preprocessing.py and train\_and\_test.py, and several convenience modules for training and evaluating models.

 Important functions:
 - get\_all\_data from data\_preprocessing.py allows you to extract all data as a feature matrix.